- Search The Registry

 - My Account

 The Ayecha Resource Organization is celebrated on this date.
 They were a global resource group for non-white Jews.

-Founded in 2000 by Yavilah McCoy, it was based in New York City and St. Louis.
+It was founded in 2000 by Yavilah McCoy and is based in New York City and St. Louis.
 McCoy is an Orthodox, Black Jewish educator, activist, publisher, and diversity consultant.
 Through her vision, Ayecha developed educational awareness resources that address the needs of diverse Jews and assist Jewish organizations in building more awareness, inclusive, and welcoming environments for “multi-dimensional” Jewish identity.

 Demographics of the Jewish community show that through adoption, conversion, intermarriage, and immigration, the American Jewish population is growing increasingly diverse.
-Jews of diverse backgrounds must not only contend with challenging issues facing the entire Jewish population, but their own unique cultural, racial, and socio-economic challenges as well.
-The Institute for Jewish and Community Research estimates that 6.5-10% of American Jews are ethnic minorities (Asian, Latino or African American).
+Jews of diverse backgrounds must contend with challenging issues facing the entire Jewish population and their unique cultural, racial, and socio-economic challenges.
+The Institute for Jewish and Community Research estimates that 6.5-10% of American Jews are ethnic minorities (Asian, Latino, or African American).
 The National Jewish Population Study posits that over 5% of Jewish families with children have at least 1 adopted child and that 52% of Jews intermarry.